michelp/structchunk/README.md

     files, 32-bit linux is limited to 2 GBs of on disk data.
 64-bit systems can address up to 128 TB.

+  - No "type" information is stored on objects in the chunk file, you must know the type head of time before you load it.
+If you load a buffer into the wrong type, weird stuff will happen!

 == Implementation

 ctypes.Structure subclasses have a from_buffer() method that creates a new instance of that type backed by the memory region in the buffer.
-By using an mmap.mmap object that is mapped to a chunk file as the buffer, the objects are essentially accessors method that do pointer math into data in process virtual memory that is mapped directly to a file on disk.
+By using an mmap.mmap object that is mapped to a chunk file as the buffer, the objects are essentially accessors to data in process virtual memory that is directly on disk.

 Every chunk file contains a header that specifies its size, and the next available "free" spot in the file that has not been allocated.